The Spin-Charge-Family theory offers the explanation for all the assumptions of the Standard model, for the Dark matter, for the Matter-antimatter asymmetry, making several predictions: The spin-charge family theory, the starting action and assumptions

-{\bf iv.} $\;\;$ There is a scalar condensate (table~\ref{Table con.}) of two right handed neutrinos with the family quantum numbers of the upper four families, bringing masses of the scale above the unification scale ($\propto 10^{16}$ GeV) to all the vector and scalar gauge fields, which interact with the condensate~\cite{norma2014MatterAntimatter}.
+{\bf A iv.} $\;$ The scalar condensate (Table~\ref{Table con.}) of two right handed neutrinos with the family quantum numbers of one of the two groups of four families, brings masses of the scale of the unification ($> 10^{16}$ GeV) to all the vector and scalar gauge fields, which interact with the condensate~\cite{norma2014MatterAntimatter}.

-{\bf v.} $\;\;$ There are nonzero vacuum expectation values of the scalar fields with the space index $(7,8)$ conserving the electromagnetic and colour charge, which cause the electroweak break and bring masses to all the fermions and heavy bosons.
+{\bf A v.} $\;\;$ There are nonzero vacuum expectation values of the scalar fields with the space index $s$ $=(7,8)$, conserving the electromagnetic and colour charge, which cause the electroweak break and bring masses to all the fermions and to the heavy bosons.